- Who we help

 Research shows that children represented by court appointed special advocates are half as likely to languish in foster care.
 Our volunteers are entrusted with helping LACASA-CASA children move forward in their lives with dignity, respect, compassion and representation.

-For more information about becoming a CASA volunteer, call Sara Applegate at 517-548-1350 or email her at: email@example.com
+For more information about becoming a CASA volunteer, contact Sara Applegate at 517-548-1350 or email her at: firstname.lastname@example.org

 Every child has the right to a safe, permanent and caring home.
 Yet from 2000 to 2009, the number of confirmed cases of child abuse and neglect increased 344% in Livingston County.
 Half of these children were living in foster care or with relatives because it was not safe for them to return home.